 Discrepancies in how people live are sometimes hard to see from the ground.
 The beauty of being able to fly is to see things from a new perspective - to see things as they really are.
 Looking straight down from a height of several hundred meters, incredible scenes of inequality emerge.
 Some communities have been expressly designed with separation in mind, and some have grown more or less organically.

-Recently, Miller expanded his series and photographed cities in the United States, Mexico, Tanzania, Kenya, and India.
-Each of these places has different forms and urban morphologies specific to their respective contexts, however, the ruptures remain, conditioning - and limiting - social and spatial development.
+Since 2018, Miller has expanded his series and photographed cities in the United States, Mexico, Tanzania, Kenya, and India.
+Each of these places has different forms and urban morphologies specific to their respective contexts, however, the ruptures remain, conditioning —and limiting— social and spatial development.

 See more photographs from Unequal Scenes on Miller's website and follow Johnny Miller Photography on Instagram.